From: $1,380 USD

 24 people – The Wending is a former freight barge that started a new life in the early nineties as a luxury passenger motor barge.
 In 2015 the barge was renovated.
 The Wending has a roomy and cozy salon, equipped with a complete music installation and TV.
 After a strenuous bike ride it is a great place to relax.
 The barge also has a small deck where you can sit in the sunshine.

-The Wending has 10 double and 2 triple cabins.
-The twin beds are side by side.
-In the triple cabin one bed is placed over the other two.
 All cabins have a private bathroom and central heating with small windows which can be opened.